MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v24.md

 ## Task 8: Publish extensions

 In this task, you'll publish the extensions.
-As minimum, you publish the new base application and system application extensions from the installation media (DVD).
+As minimum, you publish the new system application, business foundation, and base application extensions from the installation media (DVD).
 You also publish new versions of any Microsoft extensions and third-party extensions that were used on your old deployment.

 Publishing an extension adds the extension to the application database that is mounted on the server instance.
 Once published, it's available for installing on tenants.
 This task updates internal tables, compiles the components of the extension behind-the-scenes, and builds the necessary metadata objects that are used at runtime.